 In November our group will travel to Guatemala where we will once again visit and donate to Valhalla Experimental Station (www.exvalhalla.net), an organic macadamia farm that seeks to reverse global warming, assist indigenous peoples in developing self-sustaining agriculture and educate the public about the environment.
 Please click on the GUATEMALA tab above for a complete itinerary.

-El Camino de Santiago de Compostela Pilgrimage in Spain (September 12th to September 23th) The Camino pilgrimage is open to beginner to intermediate level walkers.
+El Camino de Santiago de Compostela Pilgrimage in Spain (September or October, exact dates to be determined) The Camino pilgrimage is open to beginner to intermediate level walkers.
 We will offer some van support for both packs and pilgrims at the beginning of the journey, if you need to ease into walking a little more slowly.
-We will begin our walk in Leon Spain, where we will all gather on the 12th of September.
+We will begin our walk in Leon Spain, where we will all gather before embarking on our pilgrimage.
 In Leon, we will visit and donate to a site that serves as a pilgrim hostel during most of the year and is converted to a Homeless Shelter during the winter.
 We will walk the last 100 or so kilometers (approximately 60 miles) from Sarria into Santiago de Compostela—a requirement in order to receive a Compostela (pilgrim certificate).
 We will spend a day exploring Santiago de Compostela and visiting the cathedral, and then journey on to Finisterre at the western-most point of Spain that in ancient times was known as Land’s End.
 We are especially fortunate to have Kathy Gower as our personal guide for this journey.
 Kathy has walked the entire Camino and other lesser known Camino routes several times.
 This pilgrimage is open to only 15 persons, so please reserve your spot early.
 A $625 reservation fee is due at the time of booking.

-For questions about any of our tours, detailed itineraries and prices, or to reserve a space on a specific tour, please contact Viviane Dzyak from our contact page.
-The price of each tour varies depending on the type of accommodation selected i.e., single or double occupancy room.
+For questions about any of our tours, detailed itineraries and prices, or to reserve a space on a specific tour, please contact Viviane Dzyak at email@example.com or phone us at (925) 849-5604.
+The price of each tour will vary depending on the type of accommodation selected i.e., single or double occupancy room.
 We look forward to your joining us on one of our unique tours.